faizm55212/kubernetes-the-hard-way/docs/03-compute-resources.md

 done < machines.txt
 ```

 At this point, hostnames can be used when connecting to machines from your `jumpbox` machine, or any of the three machines in the Kubernetes cluster.
-Instead of using IP addresses you can now connect to machines using a hostname such as `server`, `worker-0`, or `worker-1`.
+Instead of using IP addresses you can now connect to machines using a hostname such as `server-0`, `worker-0`, or `worker-1`.

 Next: [Provisioning a CA and Generating TLS Certificates](04-certificate-authority.md)